 How to install a certificate on the website?

-- pass a domain name ownership check;
+- pass a domain name ownership check.

 To install the certificate you need:

-- the certificate file and corresponding root certificates;
+- the certificate file and corresponding root certificates

+It is worth asking your host support if they have any special features for installing certificates.
 Various hosting companies offer SSL certificate installation for an extra fee.
-You can just skip some steps of the list above; they will do it for you.
+You can skip some steps above, and they will do them for you.

 How to make your website work properly after switching to HTTPS?

-- redirect HTTP to HTTPS URL
+- redirect HTTP to HTTPS URLs

-- re-add the website to the Google Search Console,
+- re-add the website to the Google Search Console

-- set a Geographic Target etc.
+- set a Geographic Target